-Note 6-Questioned costs/contingencies
+Note 7-Questioned costs/contingencies

 Questioned costs are those amounts charged to a funded program that may not be in compliance with requirements set forth in contracts, statutes, and regulations governing allowability or eligibility.
-A questioned cost may not be reimbursed by the state of Tennessee (the "State") or the State agency may require that the funds already expended be refunded to the State.
+A questioned cost may not be reimbursed by the state of Tennessee (the "State"), or the State agency may require that the funds already expended be refunded to the State.
 These amounts can be questioned by the State for the specific grant or contract to which they apply.
 The determination as to whether such costs will be allowed or disallowed under the grants or contracts is subject to review by the individual grantor agencies.

-Note 7-Operating lease commitments
+Note 8-Operating lease commitments

-The Organization has entered into a lease agreement for office space extending through September 30, 2020 with monthly lease payments ranging approximately from \$6,700 to \$7,050 for the life of the lease.
+The Organization entered into a lease agreement for office space extending through September 30, 2020 with monthly lease payments ranging approximately \$6,700 to \$7,050 for the life of the lease.
 Additionally, certain office equipment is leased under various operating lease agreements.
-The annual lease payments totaled \$86,425 and \$83,857 for the years ended June 30, 2020 and 2019, respectively.
-Subsequent to June 30, 2020, the Organization entered into a new lease agreement for office space beginning October 2020 extending through September 2025 with monthly lease payments ranging from approximately \$3,000 to \$3,400 for the life of the lease.
+During 2021, the Organization entered into a new lease agreement for new office space beginning October 2020 extending through September 2025 with monthly lease payments ranging from approximately \$3,000 to \$3,400 for the life of the lease.
+The annual lease payments totaled \$40,039 and \$86,426 for the years ended June 30, 2021 and 2020, respectively.

-Future minimum lease payments required under operating leases that have initial or remaining noncancelable lease terms in excess of one year as of June 30, 2020 and including the new office lease beginning October 2020 are as follows:
+Future minimum lease payments required under operating leases that have initial or remaining noncancelable lease terms in excess of one year as of June 30, 2021 are as follows: